Blog downtime: I got a job and changed the host of Joulsen

 I don’t think anyone reads this blog.
-For that reason it is very ironic that I am justifying why its recent downtime.
+For that reason it is very ironic that I am justifying why it has no new posts.
 This downtime refers to both the lack of content but also literal server downtime.
 The reason for this downtime is partly business, partly motivation and partly technical.
 From most exciting to most boring…

 Busy at work